Highlights from the Ratings and Financial Report for Comcast Corporation (CMCSA)

-Comcast Corporation (NASDAQ:CMCSA) went up by 0.07% from its latest closing price compared to the recent 1-year high of $61.80.
-The company’s stock price has collected 5.12% of gains in the last five trading sessions.
+Comcast Corporation (NASDAQ:CMCSA) went down by -1.99% from its latest closing price compared to the recent 1-year high of $61.80.
+The company’s stock price has collected -2.72% of loss in the last five trading sessions.
 MarketWatch.com reported on 05/21/22 that How will ‘Saturday Night Live’ say farewell to Pete Davidson, Kate McKinnon and others?

 Is It Worth Investing in Comcast Corporation (NASDAQ :CMCSA) Right Now?

-Comcast Corporation (NASDAQ:CMCSA) scored a price-to-earnings ratio above its average ratio, recording 14.22 x from its present earnings ratio.
-Plus, the 36-month beta value for CMCSA is at 0.95.
-Opinions of the stock are interesting as 20 analysts out of 36 who provided ratings for Comcast Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 11 rated it as “hold,” and 1 as “sell.”
+Comcast Corporation (NASDAQ:CMCSA) scored a price-to-earnings ratio above its average ratio, recording 13.82 x from its present earnings ratio.
+Plus, the 36-month beta value for CMCSA is at 0.97.

 Sponsored

-The average price from analysts is $55.17, which is $11.43 above the current price.
 CMCSA currently public float of 4.44B and currently shorts hold a 1.57% ratio of that float.
-Today, the average trading volume of CMCSA was 23.35M shares.
+Today, the average trading volume of CMCSA was 22.99M shares.

 CMCSA’s Market Performance

-CMCSA stocks went up by 5.12% for the week, with a monthly jump of 5.90% and a quarterly performance of -5.56%, while its annual performance rate touched -22.99%.
-The volatility ratio for the week stands at 2.16% while the volatility levels for the past 30 days are set at 2.72% for Comcast Corporation.
-The simple moving average for the period of the last 20 days is 6.41% for CMCSA stocks with a simple moving average of -12.43% for the last 200 days.
+CMCSA stocks went down by -2.72% for the week, with a monthly jump of 3.15% and a quarterly performance of -9.07%, while its annual performance rate touched -24.68%.
+The volatility ratio for the week stands at 2.20% while the volatility levels for the past 30 days are set at 2.50% for Comcast Corporation.
+The simple moving average for the period of the last 20 days is 1.73% for CMCSA stocks with a simple moving average of -14.36% for the last 200 days.

 Analysts’ Opinion of CMCSA

-Many brokerage firms have already submitted their reports for CMCSA stocks, with BofA Securities repeating the rating for CMCSA by listing it as a “Neutral.”
-The predicted price for CMCSA in the upcoming period, according to BofA Securities is $50 based on the research report published on April 29th of the current year 2022.
+Many brokerage firms have already submitted their reports for CMCSA stocks, with Wolfe Research repeating the rating for CMCSA by listing it as a “Peer Perform.”
+The predicted price for CMCSA in the upcoming period, according to Wolfe Research is $50 based on the research report published on June 02nd of the current year 2022.

-Rosenblatt, on the other hand, stated in their research note that they expect to see CMCSA reach a price target of $51.
-The rating they have provided for CMCSA stocks is “Neutral” according to the report published on April 19th, 2022.
+BofA Securities, on the other hand, stated in their research note that they expect to see CMCSA reach a price target of $50, previously predicting the price at $67.
+The rating they have provided for CMCSA stocks is “Neutral” according to the report published on April 29th, 2022.

+Rosenblatt gave a rating of “Neutral” to CMCSA, setting the target price at $51 in the report published on April 19th of the current year.

-During the last 5 trading sessions, CMCSA rose by +5.12%, which changed the moving average for the period of 200-days by -25.19% in comparison to the 20-day moving average, which settled at $41.72.
-In addition, Comcast Corporation saw -12.26% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CMCSA fell by -2.72%, which changed the moving average for the period of 200-days by -27.27% in comparison to the 20-day moving average, which settled at $42.33.
+In addition, Comcast Corporation saw -14.70% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CMCSA starting from WATSON DAVID N, who sale 65,410 shares at the price of $45.69 back on Mar 11.
-After this action, WATSON DAVID N now owns 597,425 shares of Comcast Corporation, valued at $2,988,452 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CMCSA starting from Murdock Daniel C., who sale 8,929 shares at the price of $44.50 back on May 27.
+After this action, Murdock Daniel C. now owns 1,817 shares of Comcast Corporation, valued at $397,340 using the latest closing price.

-BACON KENNETH J, the Director of Comcast Corporation, sale 4,031 shares at $56.89 during a trade that took place back on Jun 04, which means that BACON KENNETH J is holding 29,580 shares at $229,332 based on the most recent closing price.
+WATSON DAVID N, the CEO – Comcast Cable of Comcast Corporation, sale 65,410 shares at $45.69 during a trade that took place back on Mar 11, which means that WATSON DAVID N is holding 597,425 shares at $2,988,452 based on the most recent closing price.

 Stock Fundamentals for CMCSA